josh-richardson/cadmus/README.md

 - Download the latest `cadmus.zip` file on the [releases page](https://github.com/josh-richardson/cadmus/releases/)
 - Once downloaded, run `unzip cadmus.zip && cd cadmus && ./cadmus` in a terminal

+### Troubleshooting
+If Cadmus doesn't seem to work for you in an application, take a look at [this thread](https://github.com/josh-richardson/cadmus/issues/2) to see if you're encountering the same issue.
+This section will be expanded to reflect more detailed troubleshooting steps after release 0.0.2.

 ### Status
 Cadmus has been tested on Arch Linux, Debian 10 and Ubuntu 20.04.
 It should work with all flavors of Linux with PulseAudio installed - but if you find a bug, please do report it on the GitHub issue tracker.
 It's still relatively early in development & hasn't been tested extensively.

 ### Development
 To get the project up and running, first clone the repository.
 Next create a virtualenv, and run `pip install -r requirements.txt`.
 Cadmus is written in Python making use of PyQt5 and the Fman Build System.
 You can invoke `fbs run` to run Cadmus from source.